moztom/Deck_Scraper/README.md

 ## Deployment

-If you want this script to run on a server, I personally recommend setting it up on a raspberry pi as a cron job.
+If you want this script to run on a server, I personally recommend setting it up to run on a raspberry pi.
 Another option would be to deploy it to a cloud service such as Google cloud or AWS.